 - Communicate about potential manufacturing problems in real time to correct errors on the spot

 “Being able to have instant communication between departments and warehouses is exceptional.
-This new Motorola system allows our teams to communicate in a safe and efficient manner, which furthers our ability as company to promptly service the needs of our customers.”
+This new Motorola system allows our teams to communicate in a safe and efficient manner, which furthers our ability as a company to promptly service the needs of our customers.”